 1. Grant Request:

 a.
 Amount of 2025-2027 grant request \$

 2. Organization Information:

 a.
 Organization Name:

 b.
 Program Name (if different):

 c.
 Program Address:

+-

 d.
 Program County:

 e.
 Contact Name and Title:

 f.
 Contact Email:

 3. Entity formulation

 a.
 Status (check one): Non-profit Government

 b.
-State Registration Number: -
+State Registration Number:

 c.
 Federal Tax Exemption Number:

+4. Decord of Directors (NDO) on Advisory Court

-4. Board of Directors (NPO) or Advisory Com mittee (Gov)
+4. Board of Directors (NPO) or Advisory Com

 a.
-At least 5 representative community r •
+At least 5 representative community

 b.
 Meets at least quarterly? (check one): Yes No

 5. Conflict Resolution Services

 a.
-Does the organization provide educate tion and services that assist
+Does the organization provide educa tion and services that assist

-community members in resolving
+community members in resolving their own disputes peacefully?

-, (check one): Yes No
+(check one): Yes No

 6. Volunteer Service

 a.
-Are mediation services provided, at I east in part, by volunteers?
+Are mediation services provided, at least in part, by volunteers?

-(check one): Yes No
+a.
+Are mediation services provided, at (check one): Yes No

+(cricck one).
+163 140

 7. Matching Fund Requirement

 a.
 Identify the required amount of match ning funds

-· more information)% or \$
+(See Part II, Section E, paragraph 1 for more information)% or \$